thewhyse/regulora-hpc/wp-content/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.2 =
+* Tweak: Snippets used as shortcodes will no longer be executed if they are inactive.
+* Fix: Conditional logic rules for homepage were not working correctly in all scenarios.
+* Fix: Improved auto-insert location matching to avoid snippets not loading in some setups.
+* Fix: We improved the importer tools to avoid unslashing certain types of PHP code.

 = 2.0.1 =
 * Tweak: Auto-insert is now the default option when creating a new snippet.